 Investing in an intuitive help desk solution is a sure-shot way to ensure such fast resolution.

-Let’s take vacation rental company Vacasa’s example.
+Let’s take vacation rental company Vacasa’s case study as example.
 The company was earlier using Google Groups to handle all customer service emails.
 Communication within the team was restricted to sending back-and-forth emails.
 As as a result, it was slowing down their query resolution process.

 By implementing Hiver, a Gmail-based help desk solution, the team was able to define clear accountability for every member.
 What’s more, they were also able to have contextual discussions about every customer query using Hiver Notes – all without the hassle of CCs and forwards.